-There are some hints about criticizing which can be observed by both business men and critics of literary works.
-Socrates observed a good principle: Before starting to criticize a person's actions, I stop and ask how I measure up beside him in the things which I criticize.
-Dale Carnegie suggests that we start with praise and honest appreciation, and, on occasion, call attention to people's shortcomings indirectly.
+There are some hints about criticizing which can be observed by both business people and critics of literary works.
+Socrates observed a good principle: Before starting to criticize a person's action, I stop and ask how I measure up beside him in the things which I criticize.
+Dale Carnegie suggests that we start with praise and honest appreciation, and, on occasion, call attention to people's short-comings indirectly.